-The oral interpretation of longer literary selections, both in poetry and prose; designed to assist the beginning student in drama as well as the student majoring or minoring in English literature.
-Fall (3).
+The oral interpretation of longer literary selections, both in poetry and prose; a fundamentals course designed for the beginning students in drama as well as those majoring or minoring in English literature.

 1D.
 Advanced Interpretation.

 Emphasis placed on stage poise and grace with adequate attention given to variations in the presentation of literary selections.
 Much opportunity is provided for individual and group creative work.
 No prerequisite.